glowkeeper/P3D/docs/labs/week5Session2.md

 ## Overview

-You can animate _GameObjects_ in Unity using traditional keyframe animation techniques.
-[Keyframes](https://en.wikipedia.org/wiki/Key_frame) are points on a timeline that contain data about the GameObject animation, such as its Transform data.
-Essentially _keyframes_ indicate a change that produces an animation, so that, when it plays, Unity is able to interpolate the data from one keyframe to the next and animate the object.
+You can animate _GameObjects_ in Unity using traditional [Keyframe](https://en.wikipedia.org/wiki/Key_frame) animation techniques.
+Keyframes are points on a timeline that contain data about the animation, such as a _GameObjects_ position or scale.
+Essentially _keyframes_ indicate a change that produces an animation, so that, when it plays, Unity is able to interpolate the data from one keyframe to the next, thus animating the object.

 ## Make a Plant Grow